LogoLogo

 • Advanced Options

-For each data item in the configuration tabs, assign the appropriate value.
-In each tab, you can customize a setting by turning off its Auto assigned toggle.
-Depending on the data item, you can:
+For each data item in a configuration tab, assign the appropriate value.
+Depending on the tab's data item:

 • Enable or disable a feature.